OpenTranslationBible/open-bible/en-GB/04.Numbers/md/numbers-21.md

 But we have shot them down; Heshbon is destroyed as far as Dibon, and we have laid waste as far as Nophah, which reaches to Medeba.”

 ## Numbers 21:31
-Thus Israel settled in the land of the Amorites.
+So Israel dwelt in the land of the Amorites.

 ## Numbers 21:32
 Moses sent spies to Jazer, and they captured its surrounding settlements and drove out the Amorites who were there.